Suggestions for Usage

 Harmonizing Frequencies

 When working with data of different frequencies, you’ll often need to harmonize them.
-For example, GDP data is typically reported quarterly, while some other indicators may be annual.
+For example, population and national GDP are available at an annual frequency, while the GDP deflator and exchange rates can only be obtained at a monthly or quarterly frequency.
 There are two common approaches:

 1. Using Q4 values: This approach is often used for stock variables (measurements taken at a point in time) and when you want to align with end-of-year values: